-- no party will be liable in respect of a Claim unless the party making the Claim gives the other party written notice of the Claim as soon as practicable and in any event within 90 days after becoming aware of the facts, matters or circumstances on which the Claim is based; - (b) the maximum aggregate liability of the Supplier and its Related Bodies Corporate:
+- (a) no party will be liable in respect of a Claim unless the party making the Claim gives the other party written notice of the Claim as soon as practicable and in any event within 90 days after becoming aware of the facts, matters or circumstances on which the Claim is based; - (b) the maximum aggregate liability of the Supplier and its Related Bodies Corporate in respect of all Claims made by the Customer is limited to \$1 million; and - (c) neither party is liable to the other party for any Consequential Loss in respect of any Claim.

-- (i) in connection with the indemnity given by the Supplier under clause 13.1(a) is limited to \$5 million; and - (ii) in respect of all other Claims made by the Customer, is limited to \$10 million; and - (c) neither party is liable to the other party for any Consequential Loss in respect of any Claim.
+13.2 Pass-through claims

-13.3 Pass-through claims
+Where the Supplier is required to use reasonable endeavours to maximise recovery for the Customer under each of clauses 11(b) and 12(b), and the Supplier does not make a claim against the supplier or such other person referred to in the relevant clause in respect of products other than the Products supplied to the Customer, then:

-Where the Supplier is required to use reasonable endeavours to maximise recovery for the Customer under each of clauses 11(b) and 12(d), and the Supplier does not make a claim against the supplier or such other person referred to in the relevant clause in respect of products other than the Products supplied to the Customer, then:
+- (a) the Supplier may request that the Customer pay the costs of making the claim in respect of those Products supplied to the Customer; - (b) if the Customer agrees for the Supplier to proceed with the claim, the Customer will pay the reasonable costs of making the claim only in respect of such Products and subject to:

-- (a) the Supplier may request that the Customer pay the costs of making the claim in respect of those Products supplied to the Customer; - (b) if the Customer agrees for the Supplier to proceed with the claim, the Customer will pay the reasonable costs of making the claim only in respect of such Products and subject to: - (i) the Supplier keeping the Customer informed of all material matters relating to the claim and following the Customer's reasonable instructions in relation to the conduct of the claim; - (ii) the Customer approving costs prior to such costs being incurred; and - (iii) the Customer being entitled to discontinue the claim at any time by notice to the Supplier; and - (c) subject to clause 13.3(b), the Supplier must proceed with the claim.
+- (i) the Supplier keeping the Customer informed of all material matters relating to the claim and following the Customer's reasonable instructions in relation to the conduct of the claim: - (ii) the Customer approving costs prior to such costs being incurred; and - (iii) the Customer being entitled to discontinue the claim at any time by notice to the Supplier; and - (c) subject to clause 13.2(b), the Supplier must proceed with the claim.